 I am very excited for this post, as it is my first recipe using a beer from a brewery that I actually visited!
 These pub snacks beer cookie squares are made with Folding Mountain Brewing’s Parkway Porter!

 On my birthday weekend Eric and I drove west of Hinton and visited this brewery for a couple flights and some food, and my parents ended up surprising me with a visit as well!
 I tasted every beer they had available (I just had to!), and knew the Parkway Porter was going to be perfect for baking a sweet dessert – pub snacks beer cookie squares!
 I had no idea what to really call these when I started.
-They have a chocolate chip cookie base (made with some beer, of course), and then layered with some beer caramel sauce, and then topped with pub snacks!
+They have a chocolate chip cookie base (made with some beer, of course), and then layered with some beer caramel sauce, and then topped with local bar snacks!
 Nuts, potato chips, crispy bacon, all drizzled with dark chocolate.
 Pub snacks beer cookie squares seems to fit.